ace-racer/ContextualRecommender/modeling/readme.md

      -g G        Whether to generate the ratings files.
 Enter a value of 1, if you want files to be generated and 0 otherwise.
      -e E        Evaluate all recommender models.
 Enter a value of 1, if you want all recommender systems to be evaluated and 0 otherwise.
 	 -gp GP      Generate predictions for a user using the best collaborative filtering algorithm.
 Enter a value of 1, if you want the file to be generated and 0 otherwise.
+	 -all ALL    Whether all options should be executed.
+If set to 1 will override all other values.
     ```